 Next is going to be the big report on FISA abuse.

-Well, at that point, then you bring in issues like, oh, let's see, perpetrating a fraud on a court, uh, deprivation of rights, 18 USC 242, perjury, 18 USC 1621 23, false statements, 18 USC a thousand and one, obstruction of justice statutes, fraud statutes would probably be applicable as well.
+Well, at that point, then you bring in issues like, oh, let's see, perpetrating a fraud on a court, deprivation of rights, 18 USC 242, perjury, 18 USC 1621-23, false statements, 18 U.S.C.
+1001, obstruction of justice statutes, fraud statutes would probably be applicable as well.

 But as I look at every violation that is chronicled here, I can't disagree with that characterization.

-Also, Jay Seculo, chief counsel for the American Center for Law and Justice Counsel to the President, uh, welcome both of you.
+Also, Jay Seculo, chief counsel for the American Center for Law and Justice Counsel to the president.

 What is your take on this memo?